Scope of This Catalog and Student Handbook

 - HCC required al bacterial meningitis vaccine for all students attending in person classes.
 Provide proof of bacterial meningitis vaccination to the Admissions & Records Office.
 Additionally, HCC follows state and federal law in requiring all students enrolled in health-related higher education courses which will involve direct patient contact with potential exposure to blood or bodily fluids in educational, medical, or dental care facilities to receive additional vaccines.

 - HCC also follows state law in requiring all students enrolled in health-related higher education courses which will involve direct patient contact with potential exposure to blood or bodily fluids in educational, medical, or dental care facilities to receive additional vaccines.
 Students in qualifying health-related courses must have vaccines against tetanus-diphtheria-pertussis vaccine (Tdap), measles, mumps, rubella, hepatitis B, and varicella, subject to certain limited exceptions.
 Some programs require hepatitis C and influenza vaccinations and tuberculosis testing.
+Students taking clinical courses may have to meet additional requirements established by outside health care affiliate partners, such as the COVID-19 vaccine, in order to participate in clinical rotations at a particular facility.
 Students with questions about their program of study and its requirements should contact their program director.
 Contact information for the program directors can be found on each academic program’s page, located at https://www.hccs.edu/programs/.
 For more information on requirements, exemptions, and required documentation, visit www.hccs.edu/applying-and-paying/meningitis.

 Drug & Alcohol Abuse Prevention

 Alcohol and Controlled Substances Policy and Procedures